 Grooming is about much more than presentation - it can be a great way to enrich your relationship, writes Linda Parelli.

 Some horses hate grooming.
-They can’t stand still, try to nip, bite, kick, flinch, swish their tails and toss their heads.
+They can't stand still; they try to nip, bite, kick, flinch, swish their tails and toss their heads.
 Others tolerate it, just tuning out and resigning themselves to the process.
 Then there are the horses that absolutely love it.
-Having your horse look forward to grooming time is often a true testament to the quality of your relationship, and it’s a great place to build it.
+Having your horse look forward to grooming time is often a true testament to the quality of your relationship, and it's a great place to build it.

-Every day we brush our horses so do it with love.
-Put your heart into every stroke and try not to just mechanically take the dirt off.
-Horses can feel the difference and sometimes horses who dislike being groomed will respond much better when you adopt some feel, softening your touch, speeding up or finding their favourite itchy spot.
+Every day we brush our horses, so do it with love.
+Put your heart into every stroke and try not just mechanically to take the dirt off.
+Horses can feel the difference, and sometimes horses who dislike being groomed will respond much better when you adopt some feel, softening your touch, speeding up or finding their favourite itchy spot.